cipher-o/freecell-X/Privacy_Policy.md

-# Privacy Policy for Freecell
+# Privacy Policy for Poker+  Solitaire: FreeCell

 ## All the data we collect is anonymous.